-Analysis of inter-coder agreement
+How does analysis of inter-coder agreement work?

-Analysis of inter-coder agreement
+How does analysis of inter-coder agreement work?

 I am working in a team.
 It would be fantastic if we could analyze the inter-coder agreement of our work.
 Is this possible with ATLAS.ti?

 In ATLAS.ti 8 and newer, you can test inter-coder agreement in text, audio and video documents.
 Image documents are not supported.

 ATLAS.ti’s inter-coder agreement tool lets you assess the agreement of how multiple coders code a given body of data.
 In developing the tool we worked closely together with Prof. Klaus Krippendorff , one of the leading experts in this field, author of the book Content Analysis: An Introduction of Its Methodology, and the originator of the Krippendorff’s alpha coefficient.

 In addition to Krippendorff’s alpha, you can use percent agreement or the Holsti index to measure inter-coder agreement.

 Percentage Agreement is the simplest measure of inter-coder agreement.
 It is calculated as the number of times a set of ratings are the same, divided by the total number of units of observation that are rated, multiplied by 100.